inet-framework/inet/examples/ngoa/ecr2/README.txt

 Note:
-The results from this work are published in [1], [2].
+The results from this work have been submitted in [1]-[3].

 References:
+[1] Kyeong Soo Kim and Karin Ennser, "Elasticity in next-generation optical
+    access architectures: A case study of hybrid TDM/WDM-PON with tunable transceivers," Submitted to GLOBECOM 2011, Apr.
+2011.
-[1] Kyeong Soo (Joseph) Kim, "An equivalent circuit rate-based study
+[2] Kyeong Soo Kim, "An equivalent circuit rate-based study of 10-Gb/s
-    of 10-Gb/s next-generation optical access architectures,"
+    next-generation optical access architectures," Submitted to IEEE/OSA Journal of Optical Communications and Networking (JOCN), Nov.
-    Submitted to ICC 2011, Sep.
 2010.
-[2] Kyeong Soo Kim and Karin Ennser, "A comparison study of
+[3] Kyeong Soo (Joseph) Kim, "An equivalent circuit rate-based study of 10-Gb/s
-    10-Gb/s next-generation optical access architectures
-    based on equivalence framework," Submitted to GLOBECOM 2011, Sep.
+    next-generation optical access architectures," Submitted to ICC 2011, Sep.
 2010.